 Different court appearances will have slightly different procedures, but they will generally follow a similar pattern, so you will know the basics of what you can expect.
 When you arrive at the court, you should go to the Clerk’s office and check-in with your identification.
 You then go into the courtroom.
 During your first court appearance, the arraignment, the judge lets you know what rights you have and the pleas available to you.
 You can plead guilty, not guilty, or no contest.
 If you plead not guilty, the court will give you a date and a time for you to return for your pretrial or trial.
 During your pretrial, your lawyer will negotiate with the prosecution.
 If you reach a plea agreement, the case is typically finalized that day.
 If there is no agreement reached, you return to court on a later date for a motion hearing and possibly a trial.
 If you are found guilty of something, you’ll have a sentence hearing which may be on a separate day or may be on the same day as the pretrial, motion hearing, or trial.Attorney Helping Clients In The Marion Municipal Court

-I have been practicing criminal defense since 1997, and I represent clients charged with DUI / OVI and vehicular homicide/vehicular assault in the Marion Municipal Court.
+We have been practicing criminal defense since 1997, and we represent clients charged with DUI / OVI and vehicular homicide/vehicular assault in the Marion Municipal Court.
 Before you choose an attorney, you should make sure the attorney has the qualifications to help with your particular case.
-To learn more about me, you can check out my profile and my firm overview, as well as my client reviews and past case results.
-I always limit the number of cases I take so I can give each one the attention it needs.
-To contact me for a free phone consultation today, EMAIL ME or call me at 614-717-1177.
+To learn more about us, you can check out our profile and the firm overview, as well as our client reviews and past case results.
+We always limit the number of cases we take so we can give each one the attention it needs.
+To contact us for a free phone consultation today, EMAIL or call us at 614-717-1177.